yadavrahul089/rahul-cards/README.md

-# Getting Started with Create Rahul Card App
+# Getting Started with Rahul Resposive-Cards App

 This project was bootstrapped with [Create React App] <b>Accelerator</b>
 <br>